xpl/useless/README.md

 - `Collection/RemoteCollection.js`
 - `Collection/FilterChain.js`

 Bits and pieces of real-time database synchronization engine, taken from some previous project.
+Needs documentation and examples.
+Rather unusable for now.

 # `./server` features